 2. Crush and sell materials

 If you don’t need the materials, you can sell it to contractors who do.
-Now, instead of paying someone to take your rock away, you are getting paid by someone to take your rock away.
-Isn’t that a great feeling?
+Now, instead of paying someone to take your rock away, you are making money by crushing this material for resale.
+Contractors will pay you to dump material, and you then sell it right back to them!
+NOW THAT’S A GOOD BUSINESS MODEL!!

 3. Crush and store materials